Kellian van der Kaap

-Kellian-Key Albertus Alexander van der Kaap (born 8 November 1998) is a Dutch professional footballer who plays as a centre back for Bulgarian First League club Levski Sofia.
+Kellian-Key Albertus Alexander van der Kaap (born 8 November 1998) is a Dutch professional footballer who plays as a centre back for Qatar Stars League club Al-Sailiya.

 Career

 Born in Groningen, he joined SC Cambuur in the summer of 2019.
 He made his debut for the club on 13 September 2019 as a substitute in a 5–1 victory at home to Helmond Sport.

 He signed for Maccabi Netanya for an undisclosed fee in September 2020.
 On 5 August 2021, van der Kaap joined Danish Superliga club Viborg FF on a deal until June 2024.
 He made only two appearances for the club, before signing with Bulgarian First League club Levski Sofia on 19 January 2022.